tenzir/tenzir/web/docs/integrations/microsoft/defender/README.md

-# Microsoft Defender Event Streaming
+# Defender

 Microsoft Defender for Cloud provides security management and threat protection for various resources.
 For example, Microsoft Defender for Identity can be used to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions in Active Directory.

 By integrating with Azure Event Hubs, Microsoft Defender can stream security events in real-time to various downstream systems for further analysis.
 With Tenzir, you can ingest these events, perform real-time analysis, and correlate them to gain comprehensive insights into potential threats and vulnerabilities.

 ![Event Streaming Architecture](architecture.excalidraw.svg)

 :::tip Microsoft Defender Setup
 The following example assumes that you have already set up Microsoft Defender and Microsoft Defender XDR, for example, by following the [official documentation](https://learn.microsoft.com/en-us/azure/defender-for-cloud/connect-azure-subscription).
 :::